girder/girder/docs/plugins.rst

 Download Statistics
 -------------------

 This plugin tracks and records file download activity.
-The recorded information, downloads started, downloads completed, and total requests made, is stored on the file model: ::
+The recorded information (downloads started, downloads completed, and total requests made) is stored on the file model: ::

     file['downloadStatistics']['started']